waikiki-gov/Site/content/Wealth-Fund.md

 ### Key Milestones

 **2000**: Initial establishment with 0.03 trillion WUD, representing 2% of GDP.
 Early phase focused on establishing governance structures and initial portfolio diversification.
 **2005**: Reserves reached 0.51 trillion WUD (0.61 trillion USD), growing to 11% of GDP.
 Diversification accelerated with expansion into international equity markets.
 **2010**: Critical mass achieved at 3.16 trillion WUD (4.93 trillion USD), representing 35% of GDP.
 Portfolio sophistication increased with alternative investments and emerging market exposure.
 **2015**: Maturation phase with 6.56 trillion WUD (13.13 trillion USD), reaching 48% of GDP.
 Investment strategy refined to balance growth and stability.
 **2020**: During global pandemic, reserves played stabilizing role at 9.46 trillion WUD (21.39 trillion USD), maintaining 61% of GDP ratio.
 Demonstrated resilience during crisis period.
 **2025**: Current holdings of 11.12 trillion WUD (25.58 trillion USD), maintaining 61% of GDP.
 Moderate expansion phase focused on optimization and risk management.
 **2038 (Projected)**: Forecasted to approach 16.6 trillion WUD, assuming continued conservative management and stable global conditions.

-The per-capita value of reserves is exceptional by international standards, significantly strengthening financial stability and economic resilience for all citizens.

 ## Investment Strategy